merveozan/FileTypeInspector/README.md

 ## Error Handling
 The application includes basic error handling for common scenarios such as missing file path, file not found, and errors during file reading.

-## License
-Specify your license here or indicate if the project is open source.
-"# FileTypeInspector"